-Self care looks different to everyone— taking a warm bath or long walk, petting your cat, talking to a friend, cooking a delicious (and nutritious) meal, calling your Mum, making a playlist of your favourite music, volunteering, getting a pedicure, going to the movies, using a beautiful hand cream, taking a nap, knitting, reading… and the list goes on!
+Self care looks different to everyone— taking a warm bath or long walk, petting your cat, talking to a friend, cooking a delicious (and nutritious) meal, calling your Mom, making a playlist of your favorite music, volunteering, getting a pedicure, going to the movies, using a beautiful hand cream, taking a nap, knitting, reading… and the list goes on!

-Self care doesn’t have to be costly or time-consuming, it’s about recognising what you need to feel good about yourself, wherever your body is at right now.
+Self care doesn’t have to be costly or time-consuming, it’s about recognizing what you need to feel good about yourself, wherever your body is at right now.

 For one of our team members who has young kids at home her biggest self care goal is simply leaving the house and getting outdoors once a day!